Sanshain/gulp-packager/README.md

 # Gulp-packager

-The simplest vanilla ts/js **packager** supporting base import/export operation.
+The simplest gulp plugin to build scripts supporting base import/export operation.

 - Suitable for vanilla js/ts project or for beginners